burst-apps-team/burst-wiki/mining.md

 Introduction to Burst Mining
 ----------------------------

-The process of mining cryptocurrencies is the foundation for the blockchain to grow and secure transactions within the network.
-The process of mining is present in cryptocurrencies other than those that use the Proof-of-Stake consensus algorithm.
-Burstcoin (or Burst) uses the Proof-of-Capacity consensus algorithm, which uses precomputed hashes to find values that can be used to forge a block.
-The precomputed hashes are stored to HDDs prior to mining, hence Burst mining is also referred to as “storage” or “HDD” mining.
-The process of precomputing and storing hashes that precedes the process of mining is referred to as [plotting](plotting.md), and the resulting files are called plot files.
+The process of mining Burst is the foundation for adding blocks to the Burst blockchain and securing transactions within the Burst network.
+In preparation for Mining, plotting software is used to precompute hashes and store them in plot files.
+During the mining process, Mining software reads quickly through the plot files to locate data to be submitted to the network in a competitive process whereby each miner provides their best cryptographic solution in an attempt to win the right to forge the related block of transactions.

-Burstcoin uses the Shabal cryptographic hash function as its main function, which is slow and heavy in comparison to other cryptographic hash functions, such as the SHA256.
-This feature makes it ideal for precomputation of hashes, while it's still fast enough for small live verifications.
-Burst uses the 256bit version of Shabal, known as Shabal256.
+Burst uses the Shabal256 cryptographic hash function as its main function.
+Shabal256 is slow and heavy in comparison to other cryptographic hash functions such as the SHA256.
+This feature makes it ideal for precomputation of hashes, yet it is still fast enough for small live verifications.

 Lexicon
 -------